Bryan Bedford: Views

 Bedford has opposed a rule that requires pilots to log 1,500 hours of flying before obtaining their Airline Transport Pilots License and being able to operate as a flight officer for a commercial FAA part 121 airline, lobbying against it before the House Committee on Transportation and Infrastructure in 2014.
 In 2022, the Federal Aviation Administration rejected Republic Airways Holdings's request to reduce required hours to 750 for pilots that trained at their in-house flight school.
 Bedford opposes the mandatory retirement age of 65 for pilots.

 Personal life

 In August 1990, Bedford married Maria Richelle La Riche at Naples United Church of Christ in Naples, Florida.
+He is Catholic.